Spain luxury yacht charter

 For the Costa del Sol, Malaga airport serves commercial and private jets.
 On the Costa Brava, Girona airport handles commercial and private jet traffic.
 Multiple airports in Barcelona and Valencia also serve commercial and private jets.

-Typical routes in for charters include crossing from the French-Spanish border.
+As foreign-flagged boats may not start or end charters in Spain, typical routes into the country for charters include crossing from the French-Spanish border.